-How Long Do You Have to File a Lawsuit in Michigan After Being in a Car Accident in Michigan?
+How Long Do You Have to File a Lawsuit After Being in a Car Accident in Michigan?

-Generally, you have three years from the date of a car accident in Michigan to file a lawsuit for injuries sustained in that accident.
-MCL 600.5805(10).
-This three-year period (known as the statute of limitations) applies to both bodily injury and wrongful death claims.
-While there are certain exceptions to this rule that apply if the party injured in a car accident is a child or mentally impaired, it is typically best to assume that the statute of limitations for car accident claims is always three years from the date of the accident without regard to these possible exceptions.
+This three-year period is known as the “statute of limitations.”
+It applies to both bodily injury and wrongful death claims.
+While there are certain exceptions to this rule if the person injured in the car accident is a child or is mentally impaired, it is typically best to assume that the statute of limitations to file a Michigan auto accident lawsuit is three years from the date of the collision.

 It’s also important to note that the limitations period for 1) uninsured motorist claims and 2) underinsured motorist claims may be shorter or longer than three years, depending on the actual language in the insurance policy.
 To make sure you do not risk losing any underinsured or uninsured motorist benefits, you should have an experienced car accident lawyer in Michigan review your policy.